What Is A Mortgage Commitment Letter And How Can I Get One?

 If your interest rate lock expires before you close on the loan, there may be a price adjustment on the loan.
 If the commitment expires before you can close, you may need to resubmit documents and go through another credit approval to get a new mortgage commitment.
 This could result in a delay in the process and may change your loan terms, like how much you pay each month or how much you qualify for.

-A mortgage commitment letter can help you set a homebuying budget and gives you a leg up on the competition when putting in an offer on a home by showing you’re a serious buyer.
-To learn more about the home buying process, check out articles on mortgage basics and buying or selling a home in our Learning Center.
+A mortgage commitment letter can help you set a home buying budget and gives you a leg up on the competition when putting in an offer on a home by showing you’re a serious buyer.
+To make sure you’re fully prepared to submit an offer or win a bidding war, you should consider starting the initial approval process.